ddc-java/style-guide/docs/resources.md

 ### Online

-The tools listed here produce (with some configuration) formatted code that is fully conformant with the rules in this style guide.
+The tools listed here produce (with some configuration) code with formatting that's conformant with the rules in this style guide.
 However, the recommended tool for this purpose is the IntelliJ IDEA **Code/Format Code** command.

 #### SQL